gsoft-inc/wl-squide/docs/reference/registration/registerRemoteModules.md

 ### Returns

-A `Promise` object with an array of `RegistrationError` if any happens during the registration.
+A `Promise` object with an array of `RemoteModuleRegistrationError` if any error happens during the registration.

-- `RegistrationError`:
+- `RemoteModuleRegistrationError`:
     - `url`: The URL of the module federation remote that failed to load.
     - `containerName`: The name of the [dynamic container](https://webpack.js.org/concepts/module-federation/#dynamic-remote-containers) that Squide attempted to recover.
     - `moduleName`: The name of the [module](#name) that Squide attempted to recover.
     - `error`: The original error object.

 ## Usage

+### Register a remote module

 ```tsx !#11-13,15 host/src/bootstrap.tsx
 import { Runtime } from "@squide/react-router";